Competitor Analysis for Businesses

 By defining market segmentation, it’s clear why it is so important.
 Hopefully, you can recognise that by understanding your customer segments’ needs and wants, you have the knowledge to be able to offer that.
 This makes your business much more desirable, as you’ll appear to your recognised audience segmentation as a valuable asset since you can provide something they want or even need.
 This will, in turn, help with your competitor analysis.
 Since you have a defined customer segment to draw upon, you can more easily recognise the other businesses that this audience segmentation will be drawn to.
 By understanding this, you will have the information to compete in business more informed and more effectively.

 This is an important part of your marketing plan and competitor analysis overall, which needs to demonstrate both your expertise in your particular market and the attractiveness of the market financially.
 You need to know your target market, its needs, where it is and how you will reach it.

 The first step is to define your target market.
-You need to know what the people and/or businesses who would be interested in buying your products or services are like and how many of them there are.
+You need to know what the people and/or businesses who would be interested in buying your products or services are like.
+And how many of them there are.
 You need to demonstrate the market needs.
 Or in simple terms, you need to know why they buy!
 You can carry out target market segmentation to break this down based on key behaviours or interests, and use these potential customer segments to inform your plan for competing in business.

 Then you can make projections about your target market size and how much of your products or services they might buy.
 Also what is the likelihood of your market being affected by future demographic shifts, economic events, government policies or regulatory changes?
 By researching and understanding clearly defined customer segments, you are protecting yourself against change by ensuring you will be aware of any fluctuations in your target market.
 This means you’ll have increased preparedness compared to your competitors, allowing you to compete in business more reliably and consistently.

 You should identify groups of current and potential customers to: